-The valuation shows that the Disablement and Death reserve of the EI branch of \$16.5 million at 31 December 2014, covers two thirds the present value of pensions in payment with a variability of minus or plus 12%, depending on the discount rate.
-New cases and the balance of the reserve are subject to significant fluctuations and, at present, there is no need for an internal transfer of reserves from the Short-term EI sub-branch to the a) General Trend
+The valuation shows that the Disablement and Death reserve of the EI branch of \$16.5 million at 31 December 2015, covers approximately two thirds the present value of pensions in payment, with a variability of minus or plus 15%, depending on the discount rate.
+New cases and the balance of the reserve are subject to significant fluctuations and, at present, there is no need for an internal transfer of reserves from the Short-term EI sub-branch to the Disablement and Death reserve.